-Community artists of all ages and skill levels have created dozens of 2′ x 2′ painting following our theme “Prairie Creatures Great & Small”.
-All the artwork is then mounted in the 9-acre prairie at the Henry A. Country Life Center.
+Community artists of all ages and skill levels have created nearly 100 2′ x 2′ painting following our theme “Prairie Creatures Great & Small”.
+All the artwork is mounted in the 9-acre prairie at the Henry A. Country Life Center.

 Walk through the 9 acres of restored Iowa prairie during this self-guided tour June 25 to October 1.
 Admission is free and the exhibit is open dawn to dusk.
 (Buildings and restrooms are open M-F 9 to 3.)

 Thanks to the Knock Family Charitable Fund for support of this exhibit.

 In this YouTube video, artist Eleanor Gaul introduces us to Miss Daisy, her bison painting.

 This year’s theme for the Prairie Art Exhibit is “Prairie Creatures Great and Small”.
 Naturally, the Native American bison and prairie dogs come to mind.
 But don’t overlook smaller, but also critical critters such as songbirds, reptiles and all kinds of insects.

 We provide a primed board to anyone in the community (while supplies last) with pick up at either of our two locations.
 Artists create their work, seal their board if possible, and return it to either location by June 11.
 Thanks to the Knock Family Charitable Fund, there’s no cost to paint a board unless you want it returned after the exhibit.

 Want to paint a board?
 Boards will be ready for pick up starting Monday, April 19, 2021.
 Email Lisa at the Country Life Center or Ann at the Wallace House to make arrangements (our buildings are closed to the public but pick up/drop offs are welcome).
 Completed boards are due June 11 with this form.
 Pick up a form when you get your board.